axeloscar/Hyperledger-Blockchain-Fabric-Network-COBRA/README.md

 - Open a separate terminal window for each peer and execute the commands.
 - The commands will set up the CORE_PEER_LOCALMSPID, the TLS root certificate, and other necessary configuration details for each peer node.

-First for each in separate windows here is the command to enter in each peer and so execute the next command:
+First for each peer in separate windows here is the command to enter in each peer and so execute the next command:
 ```bash
 docker exec -e "CORE_PEER_LOCALMSPID=Provider1MSP" -e "CORE_PEER_TLS_ROOTCERT_FILE=/opt/gopath/fabric-samples/research-network/crypto-config/peerOrganizations/pro1.research-network.com/peers/peer0.pro1.research-network.com/tls/ca.crt" -e "CORE_PEER_MSPCONFIGPATH=/opt/gopath/fabric-samples/research-network/crypto-config/peerOrganizations/pro1.research-network.com/users/Admin@pro1.research-network.com/msp" -e "CORE_PEER_ADDRESS=peer0.pro1.research-network.com:7051" -it cli bash
 ```